cabaalexander/dotfiles/README.md

 ### File Structure

     .
-    ├── bin                               # Scripts available always in the terminal ├── dot-files
+    ├── bin              # Scripts available always in the terminal ├── config
+    ├── dot-files
+    ├── img
     ├── nvim             # NeoVim
     │   ├── autoload
     │   ├── plugins      # All the settings for neovim are here │   └── snippets
     └── unsync-files     # Files in here will not be tracked via symlink

 Note: All the files are spread in the system via [symlink(3)](https://linux.die.net/man/3/symlink) to keep them in sync within the repo